TechWithOmid/neovim-config/README.md

 checkout this [link](https://alldrops.info/posts/vim-drops/2018-08-21_become-a-html-ninja-with-emmet-for-vim/) for learn how to use this amazing feature.

+---

+### MarkdownPreview
+I use markdown-preview plugin for preview markdown in neovim and it's work really well.

+use `:MarkdownPreview` or `Space + m` to see the preview in your default browser.

+more information about [markdown-preview plugin](https://github.com/iamcco/markdown-preview.nvim ).

 ## TODO
 - [ ] create bash script to automate the installation
-- [ ] add markdown preview to nvim
+- [x] add markdown preview to nvim
 - [ ] put the plugin shortcuts in plug-config in keys file
 - [ ] add more information about emmet plugin